TOAST-DOCS/Contact-Center/en/online-contact-guide-ticket-management.md

 ### Create Tickets
 ![](http://static.toastoven.net/prod_contact_center/4.1.2-(6)_en.png)
 You could create new tickets through **① Create Ticket** button.
-This can be used if you need to create additional tickets in the process of handling customer inquiries, or if you need an email response to a telephone inquiry.
+Tickets could be created when additional tickets are needed in the process of handling customer inquiries.
 The following items are required to enter when creating a ticket:

 -	**②** Group